manassaloi/manassaloi.github.io/_posts/2020-01-03-what-to-do-life.markdown

 ---
 layout: post
-title:  "How should I plan my life"
+title:  "What should I do in my life"

 ---